Asa Nu Maan Watna Da

-Asa Nu Maan Watna Da is a Punjabi movie directed by Manmohan Singh released in 2004 and starring Harbhajan Mann.
+Asa Nu Maan Watna Da is an Indian Punjabi-language film directed by Manmohan Singh, released on 7 May 2004 and starring Harbhajan Mann.

 Plot

 Calgary-based businessman Kanwaljit Singh Dhillon sends money home to his brother, Deep, to invest in some property.
-Now with his wife; son, Mehr; and medical-student daughter, Aman; he returns home to Kapurthala to live with Deep for a year.
+With his wife, son, Mehr, and medical-student daughter, Aman, he returns home to Kapurthala to live with Deep for a year.
 They are very well received by Deep and his wife, Harbans, with Mehr and Aman both finding life partners in the outspoken Paali and Dr. Balvinder.
 Things change dramatically after Kanwaljit announces that he will not be returning to Canada, and will reside there permanently.